-Measure and Cut the Crown Molding Front Section
+Measure and Cut the Front Section of the Crown Molding

 Measure and mark the front section of crown molding to the cabinet width.
 Set the miter saw to a 45-degree angle cut.
-Place the crown molding so that it is rests upside-down and at a 45-degree angle against the saw gate.
+Place the crown molding so that it rests upside-down and at a 45-degree angle against the saw fence.
 Cut at one mark, then move the molding along to the next mark.
-Reposition the saw to the opposite 45-degree angle cut and make the second cut.
+Position the saw to the opposite 45-degree angle cut and make the second cut.

 Hold the molding front section against the front nailing strip.
 Make sure that it is precisely positioned.
 With the nailing gun, drive several nails through the lower edge of the crown molding and into the nailing strip.
 At this point, the crown molding may droop a bit, but this will be corrected when you add the side sections.

-Measure and Cut the Crown Molding Side Sections
+Measure and Cut the Side Sections of the Crown Molding

 Just as you left an expansion gap between the side nailing strips and the wall, do the same for the side crown molding sections.
 Make sure that you leave about a 1/8-inch gap rather than having the crown molding touch the wall.

 For this step, it helps to have an assistant raise the front section of crown molding so that it is at a 45-degree angle position.
 Place the left section of crown molding against the left nailing strip.
-Make sure that the two 45-degree angle flared sections of crown molding perfectly meet.
+Make sure that the two 45-degree flared sections of crown molding meet perfectly.
 With one hand firmly holding that angled junction, nail the side crown molding section in place.

 Match the Corners